Generating Career Ideas

 Many graduates want to use the knowledge and skills developed through their degree in their work.
 A good degree in a relevant discipline will help ensure that you have appropriate knowledge and perhaps skills needed in many careers, and certainly the capacity to learn what is most needed.
 The following resources can help you follow-up this line of research.

-In the same way that you can explore ideas based on your degree, you can start from your work experience.
+You can also start from your work experience.
 First hand work experience allows you to try out both the content and type of the work.
 A summer internship lasting a month or longer can provide you with rich insights in the work itself and the working culture of your host organisation.
 It is also an opportunity to meet a wider range of people you can ask for advice and support.
-However, even short-term work-shadowing and micro-internship experiences can help you experience different work environments and to test out whether or not the industry, company and style of work might offer you interesting and challenging projects.
+Even short-term work-shadowing and micro-internship experiences can help you experience different work environments and to test out whether or not the industry, company and style of work might offer you interesting and challenging projects.

 Assuming you enjoy your work experience, you can generate leads directly linked to the sectors, organisations and roles that you have tried.
 You can expand your thinking by looking at similar or adjacent fields.
 Once you have identified possibilities, you can: